joshuabamboo/joshuabamboo.github.io/source/_posts/2016-05-09-post-mortem-whiteboard-challenge.markdown

 | id   | prize | pattern |
 | ---- |:-----|---|
 | 1 | "money" | ["a", "b", nil, "c"] |

+#What Did I Learn

+* Clarifying questions are important.
+They shed light on ambiguity and help break the problem down into its component parts.
+* Find the problems within the problem.
+Breaking down the original problem into bite-sized chucks not only helps you solve the problem, but helps you relax.
+If you are focusing on one little problem and tabling everything else, it alleviates the stress of needing to solve everything at once.
+* I find this type of on-the-fly problem solving combined with normal interview pressure tough in the moment.
+Try to find comfort in knowing that the questions are designed to be tough.
+No one is immediately "John Nashing" the answer on the whiteboard.
+Furthermore, that's not even what the interviewer is looking for you to do.
+The interviewer is on your side.
+They are hoping you do well (so they can stop doing 5 interviews a day :) ).
+They just want to see how you work.